AbsoluteVendingMachine/RunDiggyRun/README.md

 ## Notes

-Windows: A SmartScreen warning will pop up because I have not codesigned the game (it costs money which I don't have right now and there may be some more additional requirements).
-This is a pretty normal thing and to get around it just select "More info" and then "Run anyway".

 There may be some major bugs because this is my first game I've made that's not a web game in Scratch and I will try to fix them if documented.
 This game is also not optimized because rather than trying to create an optimal product, I tried to focus on the creative aspect (art, music, etc.) more than optimal code.

-If your game is not working properly, to maybe (and unfortunately) fix it you will have to restart the game and reopen the application at the first world and level.